NikKowPHP/social-brain/chapters/chapter-6.md

 4.  **Path to Adaptive:** How could using the SCARF dashboard help you strengthen your least-dominant brain profile?

 **Join the Orchestra:** Which SCARF domain is your primary trigger?
 This is one of the most foundational discoveries you can make.
 See how your results compare with the community and discuss strategies for managing your trigger at [AuthorWebsite.com/community/chapter-6].

+---
+***A Storm on the Horizon.*** Just as Maria was starting to grasp the SCARF model, an email landed in her inbox that made her blood run cold.

+**Subject: URGENT: Sterling Corp.
+Technical Review Moved Up.**

+The review—a single, high-stakes meeting where the client's CTO would decide the fate of their nine-figure contract—was now in six weeks.
+The clock was officially ticking.
+The Phoenix Project was no longer just a mission; it was a race against time.
+Part II of her journey would be a sprint, and every conversation would count.